zsrtp/tpgz/README.md

 - Add memory watches to the screen (not implemented yet)

 practice menu:
-- Load practice files* (only supports popular any% locations currently)
+- Load practice files* (supports popular any% and 100% locations)

 scene menu:
 - disable bg music*             // Disables background and enemy music